North Korea 'racing ahead' on nuclear plan, defector says

 Tuesday was Thae's first appearance to the media since he escaped his post in London to take refuge in South Korea along with his wife and two sons in July.

-Educated overseas and having spent decades at foreign posts, the 55-year-old Thae becomes one of the highest-ranking North Korean officials yet known to have defected to the South though some senior-level defections are not known to the public as well.
+Educated overseas and having spent decades at foreign posts, the 55-year-old Thae becomes one of the highest-ranking North Korean officials yet known to have defected to the South, though some senior-level defections are not known to the public as well.

 He plans to join a South Korean national security think tank starting next year as a researcher.